k21971/EvilHack/doc/evilhack-changelog.md

 - Make the spell "stone to flesh" turn stone doors into meat
 - Door material changes on set levels, round one
 - Door material changes on set levels, round two
+- Fix: open non-wood doors don't show their material in farlook, memory leak when a trap's stored ammo is destroyed